almesa93/credit_risk/README.md

 NumberOfTime60-89DaysPastDueNotWorse and NumberOfTimes90DaysLate are variables that has a high correlation coefficient, so they could cause some disturbances in our model.

-In these case, we tried with two ensembles models, Random Forest and XGBoost, which are two of the models that gives the best results.
-The next step in this project will be to create a NN with Tensorflow and Keras, which will have better results.
+In these case, we tried with two ensembles models, Random Forest and XGBoost, which are two of the models that gives the best results, and a NN with Tensorflow and Keras, which will have even better results.

 We found the following situation: